scotws/tinkasm/docs/MANUAL.md

 supported for other formats as well.

 `.byte` or `.b` - Store the following list of space-delimited bytes.
-Parameters can be in any supported number base or symbols, but not modified or math terms.
+Parameters can be in any supported number base or symbols.

 `.end` - Marks the end of the assembly source code.
 Must be last line in original source file.
 Required.